 - Plan a little daily time to unwind, and set aside time every week for a favorite activity.
 Focus on communicating with yourself, your friends and your family.
 When you develop relationships with your circle, you can lean on them for help -- and, of course, reciprocate in kind during their tough times.
 To get that all-important private time, try trading babysitting duties with friends and neighbors to get a night off and reduce the costs of child care [source: Rauh].

 Are you committed to the challenge of finding balance?
-Take the next steps with the links on the next page.
+Take the next steps with the links below.

 Related HowStuffWorks Articles